-1540 Control
+1540 CONTROL

 - .01 Control procedures that detect errors and decrease the effect of errors should be performed for calculations.
-[Effective July 1, 2011] - .01.1 To mitigate model risk, the actuary should perform model validation and employ other strategies appropriate for the financial significance of the results and the complexity of the model.
-[Effective January 1, 2018] - .02 A calculation that is data-intensive, that is complex, that involves physically separate steps like manual and data processing steps or parallel data processing steps, or especially, a combination of them, is prone to error which appropriate control procedures may prevent or, failing prevention, detect.
-Appropriate control procedures also help to meet the need for consistency between the actuary's work and other related work; for example, a uniform cut-off date in the preparation of financial statements.
+[Effective July 1, 2011] - A calculation that is data-intensive, that is complex, that involves physically separate steps like manual and data processing steps or parallel data processing steps, or especially, a combination of them, is prone to error which appropriate control procedures may prevent or, failing prevention, detect.
+Appropriate control procedures also help to meet the need for consistency between the actuary's work and other related work; for example, a uniform cut-off date in the preparation of financial statements. - .03 Examples of control procedures are procedures to assure that all steps in the calculation are co-ordinated, all steps in the calculation have been performed and checked, the actuary's data processing does not corrupt the data supplied to the actuary, established procedures (for example, those for a prior period) are not changed inadvertently, and changes in established procedures are made in an orderly manner.

-.03 Examples of control procedures are procedures to assure that all steps in the calculation are co-ordinated, all steps in the calculation have been performed and checked, the actuary's data processing does not corrupt the data supplied to the actuary, established procedures (for example, those for a prior period) are not changed inadvertently, and changes in established procedures are made in an orderly manner.
+.04 Examples of control tools are

-- .04 Examples of control tools are - random sampling,
+random sampling,